-The free agent considered the best slugger in this year's market still remains available in J.D.
+The free agent considered the best slugger in this year's market was J.D.
 Martinez.
 The 30-year-old outfielder enjoyed a career year in 2017, slugging .690 with 45 home runs in 119 games, 29 of which came in 62 games for the D-backs following a mid-July trade with the Tigers.

 Martinez most likely to return to Arizona?